cchudzicki-ocw-testing/15.031j-spring-2012/content/resources/lecture-6-climate-science-and-policy.md

   youtube_id: 2oooMpS_3vg
 ---

 **Description:** This lecture presents the issues of time-scales and uncertainties as barriers to climate change.
-Three views on discounting are discussed as well as strategies for reducing global costs, adapting to new technologies, and reducing CO2 emissions.
+Three views on discounting are discussed as well as strategies for reducing global costs, adapting to new technologies, and reducing CO{{< sub "2" >}} emissions.

 **Instructor:** Richard Schmalensee, Susan Solomon